Gather with us to worship the God who saves sinners.

 Mark 9:23–24

-Jesus said unto him, If thou canst believe, all things are possible to him that believeth.
-And straightway the father of the child cried out, and said with tears, Lord, I believe; help thou mine unbelief.
+"Jesus said unto him, If thou canst believe, all things are possible to him that believeth.
+And straightway the father of the child cried out, and said with tears, Lord, I believe; help thou mine unbelief."

 The man showed his dependance on Jesus for the faith necessary to receive Jesus’s healing for his son.
 You and I must do the same.
-We do not have the faith necessary to faithfully hold fast to the Gospel, but as Jesus taught, the Father gives the Holy Spirit and good gifts to those who ask Him.
+We do not have the faith necessary to faithfully hold fast to the gospel, but as Jesus taught, the Father gives the Holy Spirit and good gifts to those who ask Him.

 Ask the Lord to help you with your unbelief.
-Ask the Lord to help you hear, receive, and guard the Gospel in your heart and life.
+Ask the Lord to help you hear, receive, and guard the gospel in your heart and life.
 Ask the Lord to bear lasting, eternal fruit of the Gospel in your life and in the life of others.
-Like blind Bartimaeus, ask the Lord for mercy.
-Ask Him to save and heal you from your sin.
-Ask Jesus to be your King.

 God’s gospel is the good news and Kingly announcement revealed in all the Bible that: the one true God created us to enjoy and reflect His glory in all His creation, and though we have rebelliously sought our own glory, earning shame and God’s just judgment for our sin, God—as planned and promised—sent His eternal Son in Christ Jesus to perfectly live, sacrificially die, victoriously rise, sovereignly reign, justly judge, and faithfully save sinners from God’s good wrath, reconciling back to Himself a beloved people born of His Spirit who, at the hearing of this good news, repent from sin and lovingly follow the Lord Jesus by faith now and for all eternity in the new creation to the glory of God.